-The prospects of higher taxes and increased federal government spending under a Biden administration should generally boost demand for tax-advantaged municipal bonds (munis).
-We see specific opportunities in general obligation (GO) bonds of municipalities with strong balance sheets, ample reserves and high pension funding ratios.
-We also believe essential service revenue bonds (water/sewer, public power) offer important defensive characteristics.
-Among credit-sensitive munis, we believe spread levels continue to indicate value.
+We expect Biden administration plans for higher taxes and increased federal spending, including aid to struggling states, to drive continued demand for tax-advantaged munis.
+We believe general obligation (GO) bonds of municipalities with strong balance sheets, ample reserves and high pension funding ratios offer attractive opportunities.
+We also believe essential service revenue bonds (water/sewer, public power) provide important defensive characteristics.
+Among credit-sensitive munis, spread levels continue to indicate value, in our view.

 With improving growth prospects pushing government bond yields higher, we have an underweight position in core European government bonds.
 We favor exposure to peripheral European sovereigns, which should benefit from sustained ECB and European Union aid.
 We also have an overweight position in European inflation-linked securities, given the inflationary effects of improving growth and current fiscal and monetary policy.
 We have a neutral position in European credit, but we’re skewed to an overweight in higher spread and more volatile subordinated financial bonds and select industrial hybrid securities.